eramons/techblog/content/post/kubernetes_cluster.md

 If the cert-manager, the cainjector and the webhook are up and running, we should be good.

+## 9 Storage

+_ TODO Not sure if this section belongs here or rather in the cozy post_

-Done :) My new cluster was ready for its first deployment.
+After all these preparations, my new cluster was ready for its first deployment :)

 ## Appendix.
 Open points: